The revolution has begun!

 Many of us feel overwhelmed by the speed and chaos of modern life and are searching for a slower, more considered and mindful way of living.
 While we may have plenty of money, often we don’t have a strong and caring community.
 Small, local groups have simply got going, creating an antidote to the fast life and gathering like-minded folk along the way.

-The Barter It Bru crew gathers on the first Saturday of each month in Lidgetton or Lions River to share a diverse range of produce and skills.
+The Barter It Bru crew gathers on the first Saturday of each month to share a diverse range of produce and skills at Tweedie Junction.
 There is always wood fired Love Bread, oyster mushrooms, real milk, heirloom seeds, plants, often orange juice, clothes and books.
-“I really dislike seeing waste – fallen fruit rotting on the ground or veggies thrown away.” says Sarah Derret, “what is not valuable to one person might be useful to someone else, so bartering is the best way to share excess.”
+“I really dislike seeing waste – fallen fruit rotting on the ground or veggies thrown away.” says Sarah Derret (who started this gathering in Lidgetton four years ago) “what is not valuable to one person might be useful to someone else, so bartering is the best way to share excess.”
 The actual value does not always matter – a bunch of fresh mint for a designer blouse – why not?
 If both parties in the exchange are happy, then everyone wins!

 The barter meets always fill Kita van Nieuvenhuizen’s heart with joy.
 “There is nothing quite like giving and receiving.
 The barters are a bit like Christmas actually – a beautiful abundant Christmas that comes around more and more often.
 I always walk away with such a glorious abundance of goodies ranging from massive goose eggs, heirloom seeds, avos, lemons, the best loaves of bread around, and sometimes even a fabulous new item of clothing… What?
 All these goodies and all I traded was some homemade Worcester sauce?
 Everybody wins when we barter and trade!”